codefarma/wprx-todolist/readme.md

 Now that we have a new plugin scaffolded and checked in to source control, it's time to start building out our plugin.

 The first thing that we should do is to think about the data that our plugin is going to need to manage, and then build out the models for that data.
-Data is modeled easily using the `ActiveRecord` class which is built into the framework.
+Data is modeled using the `ActiveRecord` class which is built into the framework.
 Based on the early requirements, it seems that we are going to need to have two sets of data:

 * To Do Lists
 * Tasks